Two locations - Prairieville & Denham Springs

 Hobbies: Begging people to pet me, chasing tennis balls

-Titles - Therapy Dog (THD), Trick Dog Novice(TKN) , Canine Good Citizen (CGC), Canine Good Citizen Advanced (CGCA) Community Canine.
+Titles - Therapy Dog (THD), Trick Dog Intermediate (TKI), Canine Good Citizen (CGC), Canine Good Citizen Advanced (CGCA) Community Canine.

 What is a Therapy Dog

 Therapy dogs are trained to provide comfort, support, and affection to people.
-There job is to make you make you happier and provide comfort when you need it.
-They are trained in obedience, behavior, and socialization.
-Therapy dogs are not service dogs and do not have special privileges in shopping centers, on airplanes, and in restricted housing.
-Ollie is only treated specially at Prairieville Counseling by our therapists and clients.
+Their role is to help others feel calmer, happier, and supported when they need it most.
+Therapy dogs receive training in obedience, behavior, and socialization to ensure they can interact safely and appropriately with clients.
+Therapy dogs are not service dogs and do not have special privileges in public spaces such as shopping centers, airplanes, or restricted housing.
+Ollie receives special access only at Prairieville Counseling with our therapists and clients.

 My Training

-Ollie has earned the titles of AKC Therapy Dog (THD), AKC Good Citizen Test (CGC) and AKC Community Canine or Good Citizen Advanced (CGCA) .
-Ollie is also learning tricks and has earned the Trick Dog, Novice (TKN) title.
-Ollie is a member of the Bayou Buddies Pet Therapy Program – Louisiana Capital City Obedience Club.
+Ollie has proudly earned several certifications and titles, including AKC Therapy Dog, AKC Canine Good Citizen, and AKC Community Canine or Canine Good Citizen Advanced.
+He has also earned his Trick Dog Intermediate title and continues learning new tricks.
+Ollie is a member of the Bayou Buddies Pet Therapy Program through the Louisiana Capital City Obedience Club.

-Ollie has learned both hand and verbal commands.
-Clients are welcome to help train him by waiting to pet him until he is calm, not allowing him to nip at hands or jump onto clients, giving him treats for waiting, and using basic commands (sit, stay, down, come).
-If a client prefers that Ollie be in another room or be in his crate during sessions, please let Prairieville Counseling staff know.
+Ollie responds to both hand signals and verbal commands.
+Clients are welcome to help reinforce his training by waiting to pet him until he is calm, not allowing jumping or nipping, rewarding calm behavior with treats, and using basic commands such as sit, stay, down, and come.
+If a client prefers Ollie to be in another room or resting in his bed during session, Prairieville Counseling staff can accommodate that request.

 • Reduction in blood pressure